mirikle/nodemon/README.md

 # =====Uniuqe to this branch======

-## when installing without -g
+## Another way to use nodemon when the standard way doesn't work

+1. download nodemon.js into your own machine

-execute it with:
+2. execute it with:

     node nodemon.js app.js
 or